 Hot sauce, to serve

-1. Sauté onion, leeks and garlic in the oil until starting to soften brown.
+1. While the potatoes are boiling, sauté onion, leeks and garlic in the oil until starting to brown.

 2. Add the carrots, mushrooms and squash and sauté until they start to brown, then add wine.